JorisTruong/homeaccountant-app/README.md

 # How it works

 The application is built on multiple main pages:
-1. The **Homepage** is where main information are displayed, like the total amount of expenses, of income, or the balance.
+1. The **Homepage** is where most information are displayed: total balance, expenses, income; transactions grouped by day, month or year
-2. The **Accounts page** is where you can manage your different accounts.
+2. The **Graphs page** is where different pie charts are displayed.
+It gives info about the distribution of income and expenses by day, month or year; by categories.
-3. The **Transactions page** is where we can find all the transactions.
-They are organized by months.
-4. The **Categories page** is where we can find all the defined categories and subcategories for a transaction.
+3. The **Settings page** is where accounts and subcategories can be managed.
-5. The **Graphs page** is where different graphs are displayed.
-Pie charts, bar charts, line charts, for more graphical information on your transactions.

-Home Accountant is also organized in accounts.
+Home Accountant is organized in accounts.
 That is, you can build multiple accounts and save transactions independently from other accounts.
-The information on the transactions page, graphs page or charts page are based on the selected account.
-It is also possible to selected a particular date range in which the information showed will be based on the date range.
+The information on the homepage or graphs page are based on the selected account.
+It is also possible to selected a particular date range (day, month or year) in which the information showed will be based on the date range.

 Home Accountant is build using [Flutter](https://flutter.dev/) and [Redux](https://pub.dev/packages/redux) as a state management tool.
 You can learn more about Redux [here](https://redux.js.org/).